America Online, Inc. v. National Health Care Discount, Inc.

 Facts

 America Online, Inc. (AOL) (plaintiff) provided an email service to its users.
-AOL used various filtering programs to try to block spam emails going through its system.
-These programs had limited success, however, because spammers easily found ways to thwart AOL’s programs.
+AOL used filtering programs to block spam emails going through its system.
+These programs had limited success, however, because spammers easily found ways to thwart them.
 AOL updated its policies to make it clear that its users were not authorized to use AOL for bulk-email purposes.
-Several people sent a large amount of spam email through AOL’s service advertising discount optical and dental plans from National Health Care Discount, Inc. (NHCD) (defendant).
-AOL sued NHCD, arguing that NHCD had violated the Computer Fraud and Abuse Act (CFAA).
+National Health Care Discount, Inc. (NHCD) (defendant) was an Iowa corporation that sold discount health and dental plans.
+NHCD contracted with email senders from 10 other states to send marketing emails for NHCD’s plans.
+These contractors sent unsolicited bulk email messages that traveled through AOL’s servers, which were located in Virginia, to all 50 states.
+AOL sued NHCD, arguing that NHCD had violated (1) state laws regarding conversion and unjust enrichment and (2) the federal Computer Fraud and Abuse Act (CFAA).
+AOL moved for partial summary judgment, claiming that Virginia law applied to the state-law claims because the spam emails had harmed AOL’s hardware and finances in Virginia.
+NHCD argued that Iowa law applied to those claims because it was located in Iowa.
+The district court considered the summary-judgment motion.

 Rule of Law